mikko-ahonen/mikko-ahonen.github.io/_posts/2023-12-14-capex-opex.md

 Customer-facing web and mobile applications might even need a rewrite every five years, just due to the technological progress.
 There are web frameworks *du jour*, and if you are using outdated technology, it is difficult to attract and keep talent, sometimes even consultants.
-It may be important that customer-facing applications have a modern feel.
+It may also be important that customer-facing applications have a modern feel.
 Core business systems on the other hand have much longer life cycle.
 In some industries thirty years is a typical life span for a core business system.
 Data may need to be stored for even longer, even 100 years.